|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 In consultation with reviewers, the Clearinghouse determines which programs and projects will generally be sent to individual state agencies and water management districts.
 Depending on the nature and location, however, an individual project may be sent to some agencies, all of them, or to additional state reviewers.
 Projects that originate from state agencies or are required to undergo federal consistency review are also distributed to the appropriate OPB policy unit for review.
 If a reviewing agency did not receive a project from the Clearinghouse but wishes to obtain the project for review or for informational purposes, the Clearinghouse will provide a copy to that agency upon request.
 The Clearinghouse does not forward applications to federal funding agencies, distribute projects for federal review and comment, or provide copies of applications to other agencies, persons or entities that are not part of the Clearinghouse review process.

 The reviewing agencies generally have a 30-day initial response deadline based upon the date the Clearinghouse received the project.
 If projects are sent out from the Clearinghouse later than three days after receipt, additional time will automatically be added to the reviewers' comment period.
 The purpose of the short initial deadline is to ensure that projects are reviewed in a timely manner and that any obvious deficiencies or concerns are identified by reviewers as quickly as possible.
 By the comment due date, the reviewers may choose to comment, request additional time for their review, or not to comment on the project.
 Generally, a 15-day comment extension will be provided to reviewers upon request.
 If an agency has not responded by the comment due date, the Clearinghouse will contact the agency for information on the project review status.
 In unusual circumstances, a reviewing agency may require and request additional time beyond the clearance letter due date to complete a review (e.g., complex issues, applicant submitted additional information, etc.).
-Requests for additional time do not need to be written, but all comments - including statements of "no comment" - should be written and signed if submitted by mail.
+Requests for additional time do not need to be written, but all comments - including statements of "no comment" - should be written.
 If an agency does not provide a response for a project, the Clearinghouse must assume that the agency has no concerns.
 All communications regarding a project should reference the SAI number and the project title.
-Please note that reviewers are encouraged to submit their comments electronically via the State Clearinghouse database website.
+Please note that reviewers are encouraged to submit their comments electronically via the State Clearinghouse email.
 However, project reviews that result in extensive agency comments or a finding of inconsistency require the submittal of an official comment letter.
-There is no need to return the application package with the agency's comments, as it will only waste postage.

 The comment process conducted by state agencies is the most important component of Clearinghouse review.
 The following review criteria should be utilized to comply with Presidential Executive Order 12372 and the National Environmental Policy Act (NEPA).
 When reviewing consistency projects, please refer also to the previous section entitled, "Consistency with Florida's Coastal Management Program (Federal Consistency)" for additional review requirements.